chrisnoonan98675/site/xl-deploy/concept/the-xl-deploy-work-directory.markdown

 		</beans>

-1. Restart the XL Deploy server.
+After saving the file, restart the XL Deploy server.